candyyetszyu/COMP2113/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

-Feature list
+Feature List

+Element 1.
+Generation of random game sets or events

-1. We use random number generation (RNG) for our game such as the outcome of rolling dice, the effects from chance card/community chest, and so on.
+We use random number generation (RNG) for our game such as the outcome of rolling dice, the effects from chance card/community chest, and so on.

-2.
+Element 2.
+Data structures for storing game status

-3.
+Element 3.
+Dynamic memory management

+We use <vector> in our programs so that the game status of players and the board will keep updating after they roll the dice.

+Element 4.
+File input/output

-4. Player can save the game data during the game.
+Player can save the game data during the game.
 The game resumes when the player loads the game.

-5.
+Element 5.
+Program codes in multiple files

 -----------------------------------------------------------------------------------------------------------------------------------